robbyoconnor/lucasbrambrink.github.io/_posts/2013-12-09-example-post.md

 Our mistake was thinking that this connection of modules would handle itself.
 This is why industry spends an inordinate amount of resources on management: teams require supervision.
 It has nothing to do with encouraging work and boosting productivity, it is more about focus.
 The reason why a professional orchestra needs a professional conductor is not because each individual musician does not play their music well.
 Rather, the conductor unifies each member to play a cohesive piece of music, together.
 Our project was lacking a conductor.

-I would propose this person write very little code themselves, and focus only on reading the code already completed, trying to merge modules across our paradigm and most importantly, *delegate tasks* to the coders so that they know *exactly* what they need to do.
+I would propose this person write very little code themselves, and focus only on reading the code already completed, trying to merge modules across our paradigm and most importantly, *delegate tasks* to the coders so everyone knows *exactly* what they need to do.

 Other factors notwithstanding, I venture this was the central issue.
 We had 700 lines of code that didn't harmonize.
 We were a symphony without a conductor, a group of musicians playing their own music in the same room.
-That is precisely what people call a cacophony.
+We produced a cacophony.